Embassy of Switzerland, Wellington: Tasks of the embassy

-The Embassy is responsible for diplomatic relations between Switzerland, New Zealand, Fiji, Samoa, Tonga, Tuvalu and the Cook Islands.
+The embassy is responsible for diplomatic relations between Switzerland, New Zealand, Fiji, Samoa, Tonga, Tuvalu and the Cook Islands.
 It represents Swiss political, consular, economic, financial, legal, scientific and cultural interests.
-The Embassy is also consular representation for Niue and American Samoa, the Ambassador serving as Consul General in this United States territory.
+The embassy is also consular representation for Niue and American Samoa, the Ambassador serving as Consul General in this United States territory.

-Around 7,000 Swiss citizens live in New Zealand and the Embassy offers the whole range of consular services to this population.
-It is supported in its consular and diplomatic work by subordinate posts lead by Honorary Consuls, the Consulate of Switzerland in Auckland, the Consulate General in Suva, Fiji, the Consulate General in Apia, Samoa, and the Consulate General in Nuku'alofa, Tonga.
+Around 7,000 Swiss citizens live in New Zealand and the embassy offers the whole range of consular services to this population.
+It is supported in its consular and diplomatic work by subordinate posts led by Honorary Consuls, the Consulate of Switzerland in Auckland, the consulate general in Suva, Fiji, the consulate general in Apia, Samoa, and the consulate general in Nuku'alofa, Tonga.

-The following table shows the numbers of Swiss citizens living in these countries.

-(Source: website of the Swiss Confederation)

 History

 The first representation of Switzerland in New Zealand was a Consulate established in 1912, initially located in Auckland but relocated to Wellington in 1937.
 Walter Schmid was from 1937 the first career consular officer heading the post.
 In 1955, the representation was upgraded to a Consulate General and diplomat Pierre Aubaret became the first Consul General.
 After having established diplomatic relations with New Zealand in 1962, the representation became an Embassy.
 Jean-Pierre Weber was its first Chargé d'affaires from 1963.
 In 1966, the Consulate in Auckland was reopened with an honorary consul in charge.
 Max Corti was the first Swiss resident Ambassador to New Zealand from 1969.

 In 2007 (Samoa), 2012 (Fiji) and 2017 (Tonga) Switzerland extended its representative network in the region by opening Consulates General with an honorary consul general heading the post.